B. Units and unit conversions

 Unit conventions

 Historically, many different units have been developed to define quantities such as length, weight (force), and time.
-Today, while there are regional differences between units for many properties (speed, length, and mass), there are other properties that have units which are relatively standard across the globe.
+Today, while there are regional differences in the units used for many properties (speed, length, and mass), there are other properties that have units which are relatively standard across the globe.
 For example, modern units used with electricity such as the ampere, coulomb, and volt are part of the SI system of units and are used internationally, even in the United States.

 United States customary units